Roboy/ParlAI/projects/roboy/README.md

 - The server version runs on ParlAI branch `roboy_server`.
 - The nuke version runs on ParlAI branch `roboy_nuke`.
     This mainly concernes paths but is also convenient if you want to make some changes to certain parts only.
+- Be extremly careful when updating the forked repository.
+Facebook research informed us that they will remove the profilememory code form `projects/convai2/baselines`.
+It will still be persistent in `projects/personachat` but might not be compatible with further improvements made.

 ## 6 - Lessons Learned
 - there are preinstalled packages abailable for the GCloud setup which makes it way smoother